jpaoletti/java-presentation-manager/README.md

 Home page: http://jpaoletti.github.com/java-presentation-manager/

 Java Presentation Manager is a CRUD system with extended tools to fast build an administrative and monitoring web site based in xml definition files, with data source and interface independece so you can define your model in xml terms and choose the data sources and visualization that you like most.

-This project take its ideas from jPOS Presentation Manager project and is a generalization of the idea to be used in any web project and not only in jPOS based projects.

 ## How to use

 This is a maven based project with several modules.
 A main core module contain the main functionality and definition tools.
 The other modules are implementations of some of the core aspect, normally the view or the data access.

 The default visual implementation is based on Struts 1.
-This is going to change soon to a pure jsp implementation with a custom MVC system.
-To use it you need to use the following maven plugin:
+You can use the provided archetype and customize it as needed.

+mvn archetype:generate -DarchetypeGroupId=com.github.jpaoletti -DarchetypeArtifactId=jpm-archetype -DarchetypeVersion=1.3.1-SNAPSHOT

+You can also configure your pom.xml using the following dependencies.

 ```xml